Waste management: Life-cycle of a product

-The life-cycle begins with the design, then proceeds through manufacture, distribution, and primary use and then follows through the waste hierarchy's stages of reduce, reuse and recycle.
-Each stage in the life-cycle offers opportunities for policy intervention: to rethink the need for the product, to redesign to minimize waste potential, and to extend its use.
-Product life-cycle analysis is a way to optimize the use of the world's limited resources by avoiding the unnecessary generation of waste.
+The life-cycle of a product, often referred to as the product lifecycle, encompasses several key stages that begin with the design phase and proceed through manufacture, distribution, and primary use.
+After these initial stages, the product moves through the waste hierarchy's stages of reduce, reuse, and recycle.
+Each phase in this lifecycle presents unique opportunities for policy intervention, allowing stakeholders to rethink the necessity of the product, redesign it to minimize its waste potential, and extend its useful life.